What is a sales invoice (and what to include)

 Gain insight into budgeting activities

-An effective business budget helps you understand where to spend your money, and when, in order to align your spending with your needs and goals.
-Organising your sales invoices allows you to predict future cash inflow and make key business decisions based on that data.
+Therefore, organising your sales invoices allows you to predict future cash inflow and make key business decisions based on that data.

 For example, if your sales invoices indicate several large payments are due at the end of the month and you’ll have runaway to spend, you can plan to invest in a new piece of equipment that will improve efficiency.